nvimpel/chipwhisperer/docs/source/Capture/ChipWhisperer-Husky.md

 Users who wish to add, remove, or change this capacitor do so at their own risk and attempting any hardware modification will void the warranty of the device.

+### High-Speed ADC Sampling Fix

+Due to variances in production runs and parts, we have found that a small adjustment to the A/D converter clock alignment is required for proper sampling at very high clock frequencies (above 200 MHz) on the **Husky Plus**.
+If you are using an up-to-date "develop" branch of ChipWhisperer software, you are all set.

+However, if you are using the 6.0 release, you will need to apply a small manual update:
+1. Download [the patch file](v6.0.0b_ADC_sampling_fix.patch) and save it to the root of your ChipWhisperer software installation.
+2. Run `git apply v6.0.0b_ADC_sampling_fix.patch`.

+To verify that your Husky is sampling properly, run its internal ADC test as follows:
+1. Set the ADC sampling clock as desired (e.g. 200 MHz for Husky, 250 MHz for Husky Plus) via `scope.clock`; for example:
+    ```Python
+    scope.clock.clkgen_src = 'system'
+    scope.clock.adc_mul = 1
+    scope.clock.clkgen_freq = 200e6
+    ```
+2. Run `scope.adc_test()`.
+3. In the case of failures, capture the output and [contact us for support](https://www.newae.com/support).

 ## Schematic

 Available at: [https://raw.githubusercontent.com/newaetech/chipwhisperer-husky/main/schematic/NAE-CWLITE-HUSKY-03.PDF](https://raw.githubusercontent.com/newaetech/chipwhisperer-husky/main/schematic/NAE-CWLITE-HUSKY-03.PDF)